HR Software Menu Icon

 Tennis Claa

 Existing employees are already steps ahead of external candidates.
 They’re familiar with your culture, have formed vital coworker relationships, know what has and hasn’t worked during their time with your business, and have access to company-specific knowledge.
-All things that can take months – even years – to cultivate, if you hired someone new.
+All things that can take months – even years – to cultivate when hiring someone new.

 With your objectives identified and staff capabilities assessed, you can design a learning and development programme that moves people closer towards those future roles.
 Instead of self-directed learning options, structuring your development programme in line with organisational goals will help you direct skills and attention towards the stuff that matters.

 And your people will still get a say in what they learn.
-The beauty of succession planning is that you’ll probably need to fill a handful of roles at the company in ~5 years.
+The beauty of succession planning is that you’ll probably need to fill a handful of roles at the company in five or so years.
 So you still give your people agency over what they learn – you’ll just be narrowing down the options a tad.

 Learning and development programmes work best when people are interested in what’s being taught.
 The easiest way to guarantee this is by providing training for a variety of desirable skills and future roles, so individuals can pursue something that fits them.